 Carpal Tunnel Syndrome Cause

 The median nerve passes into the hand almost in the centre of the wrist on the palm side.
 At that point it is surrounded by firm structures that don’t have any give.
-If pressure increases in that area the nerve is vulnerable to that and can then give symptoms.
+If pressure increases in that area the nerve’s ability to transmit impulses normally can be affected and this leads to the symptoms.

 The nerve can lose its insulating myelin sheath which allows it to conduct messages quickly and individual nerve fibres can also die back.
-Nerve fibres controlling feeling are typically the first to be affected with the motor (muscle controlling) nerves next.
+The nerve fibres that control feeling are usually the first to be affected with the motor (muscle controlling) nerves next.
 There may also be changes in the circulation and warmth of the hand as autonomic nerve fibres are compressed.

-Many factors may be connected to developing CTS and they can include increasing age, increased body weight, being female, pregnancy and breast feeding, various medical disorders, a wrist fracture and jobs involving repetitive and forceful wrist movements.
+Many factors may be connected to developing CTS and they can include increasing age, increased body weight, being female, pregnancy and breastfeeding, various medical disorders, a wrist fracture and jobs involving repetitive and forceful wrist movements.
+Definite causing factors are often not clear.

 Who Gets Carpal Tunnel?